MichaelEPope/nsrestlet/DEVELOPMENT.md

 2. Add lots of comments.
 Again, readable from top to bottom.

-3. Keep things sequential (because it keep code understandable).
+3. Keep things sequential (because it keeps code understandable).
 It's popular in JS to create sub-functions an modularize.
 This sometimes makes the code difficult to understand though.
-As an example, don't say `I'm splitting the function because it's too large`, instead ask yourself `would splitting the function here make sense to someone not familiar with the code?` In other words, avoid spaghetti (no offense to that delicious meal of the same name)
+As an example, don't say `I'm splitting the function because it's too large`, instead ask yourself `would splitting the function here make sense to someone not familiar with the code?` In other words, avoid spaghetti (no offense to that delicious meal of the same name).

-Feel free to ask me any questions.
-Though it may take me a few days to get back to you (sorry, just a busy life).
+Feel free to ask me any questions, though it may take me a few days to get back to you (sorry, just a busy life).